 Read More: TurboTax Review

-H&R Block is a very trustworthy name if you want to go and have your taxes done in person, but its software is also a good option.
-It’s not quite as intuitive or informative an interface as TurboTax offers, but it’s still easy to use.
+H&R Block is a trustworthy name if you want to go and have your taxes done in person, but its software is also a good option.
+It’s still not quite as intuitive as TurboTax’s, but it’s getting there.
+And it also has started offering the option to get live tax help while you’re filing your own taxes at home.

 H&R Block offers:

 - A bonus on your return amount when you choose to receive your funds as a gift card.
-You can get an additional 5-10% on top of your return amount when you choose gift cards from particular retailers.
+You can get an additional 5% on top of your return amount when you choose to receive some or all of your refund as an Amazon gift card.

 Read More: H&R Block Review